clEsperanto/clesperanto-doc/docs/clesperantoj/usage.rst

     public class MyExampleCode {
         public static void main(String[] args) {
-            // ... some code ...
-            ArrayJ inputArray = // ... initialize and fill input array ...
+            ArrayJ inputArray = /* ... initialize and fill input array ... */

-            ArrayJ outputArray = Tier1.gaussian_blur(inputArray, null, 2.0f, 2.0f, 2.0f); // Apply Gaussian blur with sigma 2.0
+            ArrayJ outputArray = Tier1.gaussian_blur(inputArray, null, 2.0f, 2.0f, 2.0f);
-            // ... some code ...
         }
     }

 The example operation `gaussian_blur` is a static method of the class `Tier1` located in the package `net.clesperanto.kernels`.
-The package contains all the available operations organized by tiers from `1` to `8` depending on their complexity.
+The package contains all available operations organized by tiers from `1` to `8` depending on their complexity.
-This organisation is purely for management purposes and operations can be freely mixed together in your code regardless of their tier.
-See the :doc:`API reference <api/index>` for a full list of available operations and their respective classes.
+Operations can be freely mixed together in your code regardless of their tier.
+For a full list of available operations and their respective classes, see the :doc:`API reference <api/index>`.

 Execute a mini-pipeline
 -----------------------